 Detailed 4-wheel drive maps and trail guides are available at the Moab Information Center on the corner of Main and Center Streets.
 It’s also a good place to inquire about weather and road conditions.

 Every year around Easter time, Moab hosts what is referred to as the Easter Jeep Safari with off-road enthusiasts coming from miles around to participate.
+For more ideas on travel in Utah, see these articles by Wander writers.

 This experience was part of a Grand Circle tour provided by Southwest Adventure Tours and hosted by the members of the Grand Circle Association.
 While this has not influenced this content, the writer believes in full disclosure of all potential conflicts of interest.